 Artie Almeida shares her best strategy for classroom percussion instruments: using plastic hoops to organize the classroom!
-Groups of students gather around hoop stations, and each group has the chance to play from a specific percussion family - and then they switch to a new group.
+Groups of students gather around hoop stations, each group has the chance to play from a specific percussion family - and then they switch to a new group.
 Students experience different timbres and playing techniques, and the built-in lessons provide learning at the same time.

 This resource contains two sections of lessons: the first half works on identifying and playing non-pitched percussion timbres while performing along with poems, songs, and children's books.
 The second half of lessons contain percussion routines accompanied by recorded music in a variety of genres.

 Skills and concepts addressed include beat competency, rhythmic subdivision, form, improvisation, timbre, and tempo.
 Music theory and literacy are included in every lesson, along with opportunities for developing teamwork and camaraderie.
 Additionally, the lessons reinforce the foundational language arts skills of directionality and fluency.

 Digital resources are provided with PDF visuals and scores, in addition to Artie's curated Spotify and iTunes playlists.

 First Half Lessons (Hoop Group Routines) include:

 - Play Percussion

 - Alexander and the Terrible, Horrible, No Good, Very Bad Day

 - Rhythms and Rhymes

 Second Half Lessons (Hoop Groups Routines with Recorded Music) include: